[Planet Surface]

 PARIS: Yes, Captain.

 JANEWAY: Begin scanning for human life signs.
-As soon as you find Chakotay, we'll send
+As soon as you find

-down an away team.
+Chakotay, we'll send down an away team.

-CHAKOTAY: My ship will be coming for me soon.
+My ship will be coming for me soon.

 CHAKOTAY: You were generous to offer as much as you did.

-Alien: You have a long journey ahead.
-It took us more than two generations to reach your
+ALIEN: You have a long journey ahead.
+It took us more than two

 CHAKOTAY: I wish I could see my father's face right now.

-Alien: Does he still live?
+ALIEN: Does he still live?

-CHAKOTAY: No. He died fighting enemies who would have taken our home colony.
-Our tribe
+CHAKOTAY: No. He died fighting enemies who would have taken our home

-moved there a few hundred years ago.
+colony.
+Our tribe moved there a few hundred years ago.

-Alien: So he honoured the land just as his ancestors did.
+ALIEN: So he honoured the land just as his ancestors did.

 CHAKOTAY: Yes.
 Yes, he did.
 We weren't on very good terms when he died.
-Once he was

-gone, I didn't know how to reconcile our differences, how to heal our old wounds.
-I returned to
+Once he was gone, I didn't know how to reconcile our differences, how

-my colony and continued the fight in his name.
-I took the mark that he wore to honour his
+in his name.
+I took the mark that he wore to honour his ancestors.
+I

-ancestors.
-I spoke to him in my vision quests, but he never answered.
+spoke to him in my vision quests, but he never answered.
 Until now.

-Alien: Chamozi.
+ALIEN: Chamozi.

 TUVOK: Commander?